Understanding The Difference Between Transfer And Transmission Of Shares

 Submission to the Company:

-The transfer form, along with the share certificate or letter of allotment of securities, must be submitted to the company within 60 days from the date of execution of the transfer deed.
-This submission can be made by either the transferor or the transferee.
+The transfer form must be submitted to the company within 60 days from the date the transfer deed is executed.
+Either the transferor or the transferee can make this submission.

 Transfer of Partly Paid Shares:

 If the transfer concerns partly paid shares, the transferor must apply for the transfer using Form SH-5 (as given in Sub-rule 3 of Rule 11).
-The company is required to notify the transferee about the application, and the transferee must give a No Objection to the transfer within 2 weeks of receiving the notice.
+The company must notify the transferee about the application, and the transferee must provide a No Objection to the transfer within 2 weeks of receiving the notice.

 Transmission of Shares

-Unlike the transfer of shares, the transmission of shares is a legal process that does not require the execution of a transfer deed.
-It is typically initiated upon the death, incapacity, or legal incapacity of the shareholder.
-The following documents are required for the transmission process:
+Transmission of shares, unlike transfer of shares, is a legal process which does not require execution of a transfer deed.
+The transmission is usually initiated in cases of death, incapacity, or legal incapacity of the shareholder.
+For transmission one must be able to submit:

-Certified Copy of the Death Certificate (in case of death of the shareholder).
+Certified Copy of the Death Certificate (in case of the shareholder’s death).

 Self-attested Copy of PAN Card of the deceased or the successor.